Setup

 Configure your path and other environment variables

-environment variable you can do that too using the append
+environment variable, you can append them:

 How to list your environment variables